yetulaxman/containers-workflows/_hands-on/day4/snakemake-hello-world.md

 topic: snakemake
 title: Tutorial1 - Sankemake toy example
 ---
 Snakemake workflow is one of the popular scientific workflows in the bioinformatics community.
-The workflow manager enables scalable and reproducible scientific pipelines as a series of chained rules.
-These reproducible workflows come with a fully-specified software environment.
+The workflow manager enables scalable and reproducible scientific pipelines by chanining a series of rules in a fully-specified software environment.

 Snakemake is available as a module in Puhti supercomputing environment.
 And also, you can easily install it in the your own disk space (e.g., Projappl directory) if a specific version of snakemake is desired.
 The following session introduces a toy example using a pre-installed *snakemake* module on Puhti.